 - In a pot, heat sesame oil over medium-low heat.
 Stir in the thinly sliced red onion and cook until soft, 4-5 minutes.
 Add the minced garlic and minced ginger, cooking for 1 minute more.
 Next, measure in 4 cups vegetable broth, lime juice, sriracha, and soy sauce.
 Bring to a boil and reduce to a simmer.

 - Add sweet potatoes and cooking for 7-8 minutes, just until the sweet potatoes are tender, but not too soft.
-Finally, stir in the noodles and cook for another 3-4 minutes or until the noodles are soft.
+Finally, stir in the noodles and cook for another 3-4 minutes or until the noodles are soft, adding the remaining cup of broth as needed.

 - Divide into two bowls and top with minced cilantro, bean sprouts, sesame seeds, and extra lime juice.